benedikt-schesch/AST-Merging-Evaluation/README.md

     * merge_analyzer.py -> Analyzes a merge to determine if it should be tested.

-    * merge_statistics.py -> Computes statistics for a merges.

     * merges_sampler.py -> Samples merges to be tested.

     * get_repos.py -> Downloads the repos list.